sheraadams/sheraadams.github.io/README.md

 </div>

 ### Software Engineering and Design Artifacts
-The artifacts for this category include the zipped CS340 Folder including the Python, Jupyter Notebook files, and the Grazioso PNG logo.
-  - Please feel free to contact me for a copy of the enhanced artifact.
+The artifacts for this category include the zipped folder including the C++ and .h files, and the file dependencies needed to run the project in Microsoft Visual Studio.
+Please feel free to contact me for a copy of the enhanced artifact.

 ## Data Structures and Algorithms